-The World Porridge Making Championships title will be awarded to the competitor producing the best traditional porridge, made from oatmeal [pinhead, course, medium or fine].
+The World Porridge Making Championship® title and the Golden Spurtle® will be awarded to the competitor producing the best traditional porridge, made from oatmeal [pinhead, course, medium or fine].

-Every competitor is required to produce at least 1.5 pints or 750 ml. of porridgewhich is to be divided into 3 portions for the judges to taste.
-Presentation bowls will be provided for each competitor to enable them to present their 3 porridge portions.
+Each competitor is required to produce at least 1.5 pints or 750 ml of porridge which is to be divided into 3 portions for the judges to taste.
+Presentation bowls will be provided for each competitor to enable them to present their 3 porridge portions anonymously.

 The heat winners must be available to compete in the final cook-off and will be required to produce a second batch of 1.5 pints or 750 ml. of traditional porridge.

 A further award will be made for the best speciality porridge made with oatmeal [pinhead, course, medium or fine] which can have other ingredients added.
 No pre-cooking of any ingredients (other than the soaking of oatmeal) is allowed.
 This porridge should be made at the same time as the traditional porridge.

 For the speciality porridge, the blending and harmony of the porridge with the other ingredients will be the criteria used.
 Presentation bowls or dishes must be provided by the competitor to enable them to present their 3 speciality porridge portions for the judges to their best advantage.
 Recipes for the speciality porridge are required 6 weeks in advance of the event date and are supplied to the judges on the day.